 The view from the bedroom window overlooks a quiet courtyard with a partial view of some green space, here shown with a flowering tree in spring:

-Rue Durantin is a fabulous location for a stay in Paris, whether you plan to visit for a few days, a few weeks or even a few months.
+The neighborhood is a fabulous location for a long-term stay in Paris.
 The quartier still retains much of its original character, that of a simpler time in Paris when artists, musicians and writers frequented the cafés and bistros of old Montmartre.
 Yes, there are many tourists, but this is still an area that real Parisians LOVE to call home (we are among them!)

-The apartment is located just off the intersection of Rue Durantin and Rue Tholozé, with Rue des Abbesses and Rue Lepic just one short block away (Vincent van Gogh and his brother lived right around the corner on Rue Lepic!)
+The apartment is located in the area around Rue Tholozé, Rue des Abbesses and Rue Lepic (Vincent van Gogh and his brother lived nearby on Rue Lepic!)
 The Place des Abbesses, with the metro station Abbesses, is a 5-minute walk; Sacre Coeur, the Moulin Rouge (metro Blanche) and Pigalle are about 7-10 minutes away.
 The metro and local buses can whisk you to the center of Paris in about 15-20 minutes!
-We provide a directory of the local shops, our favorite nearby restaurants (as well as a few personal favorites elsewhere in Paris — after all, we live here, too!), and maps and directions for using the local metro and city buses.

 Have a “walk” around your new neighborhood in Montmartre:

-Just up the street on Rue Tholozé you’ll find the two remaining moulins (windmills) in Paris.
-Other nearby attractions include Sacre Coeur, the Musée de Montmartre (it’s small but don’t miss it!), the Dali Museum, the Moulin Rouge, the Pigalle area, the boutiques and restaurants on Rue des Abbesses, and the many food shops on Rue Lepic, complete with the Café des Deux Moulin from the film Amélie.
+At the top of Rue Tholozé you’ll find the two remaining moulins (windmills) in Paris.
+Other nearby attractions include Sacre Coeur, the Musée de Montmartre (it’s small but don’t miss it!), the Dali Museum, the Moulin Rouge, the Pigalle area, the boutiques and restaurants on Rue des Abbesses, and the many food shops on Rue Lepic, complete with the Café des Deux Moulins from the film Amélie Poulain.

-With the charm and amenities to be found in this wonderfully situated apartment, we think you’ll be quite happy and comfortable during your stay.
-We live nearby in case you need us, but we respect the privacy of our guests and won’t intrude.
+With the charm and amenities to be found in this wonderfully situated apartment, we think you’ll be quite happy, safe and comfortable during your stay.
+We live nearby in case you need us, but we respect the privacy of our tenants and won’t intrude.